-Best Forex Brokers with Segregated Accounts 2019
+Best Forex Segregated Account 2019

 This article is an in depth overview of segregated accounts in forex.
 We have conducted informative research into what exactly a segregated account is and which are the best brokers to offer this based on our own research, as well as user reviews.